Code-Institute-Submissions/MP3-1/README.md

 ### Log Out

-Log Out button will end a session and redirect user to the home page.
+Log Out button ends the session and redirects user to the home page.

 <details><summary>Log Out</summary>